Access to Higher Education Diploma (Art and Design)

 - 100% online learning for adults

-- No qualifications necessary to apply
+- No qualifications required to do this course

 - Flexible - learn in your own time around work and family

 - Flexible payments - interest-free monthly payments over 1 year

 - One-to-one tutor support at mutually convenient times

 - Gain crucial knowledge, skills, understanding and confidence

 - Assessed through end-of-unit assignments - NO EXAMS!

 - Equivalent level to those of other level 3 qualifications, such as A Levels

 - Complete in 1 year or less

 Education Provider: Cambridge Online Education - established 2002